 The JD is a graduate entry professional law degree for graduates of disciplines other than law, or with a law degree from an overseas institution.

-- You will set yourself apart with a degree from the Law School ranked 14th in the world in the 2019 QS World University Rankings.
+- You will set yourself apart with a degree from the Law School ranked 13th in the world in the 2021 QS World University Rankings by Subject.

 - The degree allows you to study law at postgraduate level, accounting for the maturity and proven proficiency of JD candidates in tertiary study.

 - We offer JD-only classes throughout the compulsory component of the degree to enable you to establish a strong collegial network with classmates from a variety of backgrounds and experiences.

 - The JD can lead to admission to legal practice internationally and is valued by employers around the world.

 - UNSW Law & Justice is a leader in experiential learning and clinical legal education and we are proud to offer you a wide variety of experiential opportunities.